concordic/ConcordeExperiments/README.md

 # Concord

-This repo will contain various experiments and proofs of concepts.
-Please see branches for specific experiments.
+This branch will contain a Vulkan-based proof of concept for interfacing with a GPU.

 ## Tasks and Management